rubrikinc/terraform-provider-polaris/README.md

                         └── terraform-provider-polaris
 ```

-## Use
+### Use
-When using the installed local provider in a Terraform configuration file you need to explicitly tell Terraform about it using the following snippet at the top of the file:
+To use the local provider in a Terraform configuration use the following snippet at the top of the file:
 ```
 terraform {
   required_providers {